Owzaa/propdatasite/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-created by: Olwethu The Nyondo
+created by: Olwethu Theo Nyondo

 ## Install this package
 npm install react-bootstrap bootstrap